nikhilkc96/big-data-computing/README.md

-# BIG DATA COMPUTING 20/21
+# BIG DATA COMPUTING 20/21 (Prof. Pietracaprina and Silvestri)
 ## Home Work 1 (G26HW1.py)
 1. Reads the input set of reviews into an RDD of strings called RawData (each review is read as a single string), and subdivides it into K partitions.
 2. Transform the RDD RawData into an RDD of pairs (String,Float) called normalizedRatings, so that for each string of RawData representing a review (ProductID,UserID,Rating,Timestamp), NormalizedRatings contains the pair (ProductID,NormRating), where NormRating=Rating-AvgRating and AvgRating is the average rating of all reviews by the user "UserID".
 To accomplish this step you can safely assume that there are a few reviews for each user.
 Note that normalizedRatings may contain several pairs for the same product, one for each existing review for that product!